pecollet/query-log-parser/README.md

 # query-log-parser
-a tool to parse and transform Neo4j query logs
+A tool to parse and transform Neo4j query logs.
+Allows generating JMeter test plans to replay queries.

 ## Usage
 ```